Applications are now available for ALSCW members wishing to apply for the ALSCWFellowship, a residency program for

 allows the recipient to stay at the Vermont Studio Center, situated in the Vermont countryside, for a month

 of his or her choosing to become immersed in the craft of writing without the distractions of ordinary life.
-The ALSCW/VSC Fellowship was first awarded in 2010 to Kami Corban for her manuscript "Little Lives," and the 2011 Fellowship went to poet Joshua Weiner, who recently completed his residency at the VSC in the fall.
+ALSCW Fellowship recipients have included Kami Corban, for her manuscript "Little Lives" in 2010, and Joshua Weiner in 2011.

-During this month, the fellow will have a private studio in the new Maverick Writing building,
+For the four weeks of the fellowship, the ALSCW Fellow will have a private studio in the new Maverick Writing building,

 which is devoted entirely to writing studios.
 All of the studios are furnished with desks, multiple chairs, and a